Analytically Separating the Source of the Teukolsky Equation: Decomposing General functions in Kerr spacetime

 We now assess the accuracy of a truncated Fourier series.
 For example, take the expansion of $\Sigma^{-6}$ to order $k=8$,

 calculated using \textit{Mathematica}~\cite{Mathematica}.
-Eq.~\eqref{eq:Fouriersigma4} accurately approximates $\Sigma^{-6}$, as can be seen in Fig.~\ref{fig:Fourier-accuracy}.
+Equation~\eqref{eq:Fouriersigma4} accurately approximates $\Sigma^{-6}$, as can be seen in Fig.~\ref{fig:Fourier-accuracy}.
 For $a=0.9$, $r=1.43M$, and $k=8$, the error is $<0.5\%$.
 For larger $r$, the approximation becomes more accurate (similarly to the blue line in Fig.~\ref{fig:Precision-accuracy9}).
 The most inaccurate region is for small $r$ and near the poles.
-For $a=0.9$, the outer black hole horizon is $r_+\approx 1.43M$ (\cref{eq:rplus}).
-For higher values of $a$, the Fourier series is less accurate near the horizon.
+For $a=0.9$, the outer black hole horizon is $r_+\approx 1.436M$ (\cref{eq:rplus}).
+For higher values of $a$, the truncated Fourier series is less accurate near the horizon\footnote{This is due to the horizon radius approaching $r=1M$ as $a\rightarrow 1$; therefore the $-ia\cos[\theta]$ part in the denominator of \cref{eq:rho} will have a similar magnitude to $r$, $\frac{1}{\Sigma}$ observes similar behaviour.
+That is, the angular dependence becomes more significant.
+Hence, an accurate approximation requires truncating the series at a higher order in $k$ in \cref{eq:FourierSeries}.}.
 Considering the accuracy requirements of LISA and current estimates on the spins of supermassive black holes, the expansion used in Fig.~\ref{fig:Fourier-accuracy} is probably sufficient.

 To achieve arbitrarily high accuracy, one can increase the number of terms in the Fourier expansion, $k$.
 However, when attempting to approximate $\Sigma^n$ with a Fourier series with $k\geq 2n$, errors can occur for large $r$ if sufficiently high precision is not used, as shown in Fig.~\ref{fig:Precision-accuracy9}.
 We examine the simplest example, $\Sigma^{-1}$, to understand why large errors are encountered when using low precision.
 The Fourier series of $\Sigma^{-1}$ with $k=2$ is